 Advocate For Civil Rights

-Before he was a martyr, a nonviolent activist, or even a civil rights advocate, King was a bright young boy growing up in America.
+Before he was a martyr, a nonviolent activist, or even a civil rights advocate, King was a bright young boy growing up in Atlanta, Georgia.

-His father was a Christian minister and may have been the first influence towards King’s future nonviolent methods of protest.
-However, King had not originally planned to carry on his father’s legacy.
-Instead, King was guided into the clergy by his mentor, Dr. Benjamin Mays, who was the president of Morehouse College where King studied.
-As an advocate for racial equality, Mays may have helped King on the road to civil rights.
+He was guided into the clergy by his mentor, Dr. Benjamin Mays, who was the president of Morehouse College where King studied.
+As an advocate for racial equality, Mays may have helped nudge King on the road to civil rights.

 Another source of inspiration for King was Bayard Rustin, an organizer, and activist who took part in various social movements including those for civil rights, nonviolence, and gay rights.
 Later he became one of King’s closest advisors.